 Laugh in the New Year!
-The Pittsburgh Comedy Festival (PCF) presents nationally-touring comedy headliner John Evans and LA-based 20-year-old Mexican-Syrian writer/comedian Wally Baram in a show hosted by Pittsburgh's own Day Bracey.
+The Pittsburgh Comedy Festival (PCF) presents Norlex Belma and Mia Jackson in a special showcase hosted by Pittsburgh's own Day Bracey.
 PCF helps to raise awareness of Pittsburgh's comedy community and makes Pittsburgh a better place to create comedy by showcasing inclusive, original work.

 Comedian, producer, and podcaster (1/2 of "Drinking Partners"), Day Bracey plays host for the evening's show and is Stand-up Director for Pittsburgh Comedy Festival.